 Rob Haveman has enabled us to transform two Lodge rooms into a stylish, sunny, private en-suite unit.
 It is on a par with the lovely terraced en-suite room 20 that has been so much in demand by retreatants looking for some additional private comforts, particularly during some of the longer and more intensive retreats.

-Additional PUY contributions and donations were made by Nikki Milich, Nick and Rebecca, Ileana Dimitriu, Neale Roberts, Ingrid Adams, Brendon Small, Kerry Jessop, Kryenia, Valerie Hindson, Bridget Grosskop, Brad Celliers and Brett Lewis which have enabled us to continue with future projects and refurbishments.
-Ban Farrell initiated the room sprays by providing the essential oils, bottles and the recipe!
+Additional PUY contributions and donations were made by Nikki Milich, Nick and Rebecca, Ileana Dimitriu, Neale Roberts, Ingrid Adams, Brendon Small, Kerry Jessop, Kryenia, Valerie Hindson, Bridget Grosskop, Brad Celliers, Rodger Walters and Brett Lewis which have enabled us to continue with future projects and refurbishments.
+Ban Farrell initiated the room sprays by providing the essential oils, bottles and the recipe and Rob Herriwyn provided the wonderful imported herbal teas.

 Our library continues to be updated by Ans van der Walt.
 We so appreciate her dedication, and delight when she receives new books, so many of which have been donated recently by Charles Chang, the late Merwerde van der Merwe and Anthea Torr.